-Lead is a neurotoxin, and overexposure may cause serious health problems, including injury to the nervous system, reproductive system, kidneys, blood-forming system and digestive system.
+Lead is a neurotoxin, and overexposure may cause serious health problems, including injury to the nervous system, reproductive system, kidneys, blood-forming system, and digestive system.
 Children are the most adversely affected, because children have a higher metabolism and lead can be absorbed into their systems much more quickly.
-Brain damage, retardation, slow mental development, irreversible learning disabilities, reduced IQ, attention deficit disorders, hyperactivity, damage to kidneys, damage to the liver and permanent neurological damage are all possible form exposure to lead dust or paint chips.
+Brain damage, retardation, slow mental development, irreversible learning disabilities, reduced IQ, attention deficit disorders, hyperactivity, damage to kidneys, damage to the liver, and permanent neurological damage are all possible from exposure to lead dust or paint chips.

 Is There Lead In My Home?